 You’re launching an event and you want all your Twitter followers to see your tweet about the event.
+What is the best time to tweet it?

 If you’re trying to figure out the best time to tweet there are many considerations.